adaptris/interlok-docs/docs/pages/ui/ui-alerts.md

----
-title: Alerts
-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-alerts.html
-summary: The Alerts module allows admin users to create alerts which are then shown to all logged in users.
+> **Summary:** The Alerts module allows admin users to create alerts which are then shown to all logged in users.
 (Since 3.4.1)
----

 ## Getting Started ##